-5 Last Minute DIY Projects for the Holidays
+5 DIY Projects for Christmas

 Your holidays are a time when memories are created and you can deepen connections with the people who are most important to you.
 It's wonderful to spend time in a space that reflects the warmth of the holiday, so creating the right atmosphere is important.
 Even if your day-to-day life has left you no time to prepare, these five super-simple DIY projects can transform your home in a snap.